FANTASTIC TALES!

 My little nervous system has mostly adapted to its reality the last couple years – a week immersed in tension, anxiety, hypervigilance, and simmering rage (dad’s house), and a week submerged in codependency, emotional games, subtle manipulation, and underlying depression (mom’s house).

 I’m in one of those bike seats that attaches above the rear wheel.
-I’m just happily cruising along, feeling alternating swaths of sun and shade as we pass beneath the green trees.
+I’m just happily cruising along, feeling the alternating swaths of sun and shade as we pass beneath the green trees.
 Feeling the air on my skin.
 Safe with my mom who is peddling us down our street, happily waving my legs around a bit.

 Safe.